-I have a daily list, which I call my “brain dump” ha.
+I have a daily list.
 Its kept it in my binder and I’ll jot down ideas or tasks that need to be complete and I revisit it throughout the day.
 Plan out your day, stick to it and cross off your tasks as you go.

 Schedule your time.

 Structure and order are completely necessary for our lives.
 I follow a very regular schedule.
 It is centered around prayer first and foremost and it is very focused.
 I also have specific days which I complete specific tasks.